 Additionally, the South, unknowingly caught off guard by the invasion, was overrun by the North, with many territories in the South rapidly captured by the invading communist North.

-Also, the UN came in to help bolster the South Korean defence, pushing and cutting off the invading North to where today sits a line originally separating the North and South via a ceasefire agreement.
-This line demarking the North from the South is now known as the Demilitarized Zone (DMZ).
+Also, the UN came in to help bolster the South Korean defences, pushing and cutting off the invading North to where today sits a line originally separating the North and South via a ceasefire agreement.
+This line demarking the North from the South is now known as the 38th parallel, popular name given to latitude 38° N, where the Demilitarized Zone (DMZ) sits today.

 War tactics and act of bravery